MoveOnOrg/row-bot/README.md

   do others in consultation with admins.
 * B-column filter: If there is a value in this column, then only rows with the B-column value will be considered when run.
 If you are running multiple bots -- some daily and some weekly off the same base spreadsheet, this may be useful.
+* Custom message cell (`"sheet!cell"`): The message cell defaults to B1 of the same sheet where the row data is, but you can customize this.
+  Also, useful for making multiple messages off the same row data.

 ## Algorithms